mctechspot/GoogleCloudAIInActionApp/README.md

 ## Run the Application Locally with Docker

-Alternatively, you may choose to run the application locally with Docker instead of NPM.
+Alternatively, you may choose to run the application locally with Docker instead of npm.

 Ensure that [Docker](https://docs.docker.com/engine/install/) is installed on your local device